ngs-docs/2018-ggg201b/lab1-jetstream/visualizing-blast-scores-with-RStudio.md

 echo My RStudio Web server is running at: http://$(hostname):8787/
 ```

-After running this, copy/paste the URL into your Web browser; you should
-see login page.
-Enter the XSEDE username and password you were given
-(should be `tx160085` username, with associated password).
+Go to that URL in a Web browser and try to log in with your username

-If the login is unsuccessful, return to the terminal and run:
+and password - if the login is unsuccessful, return to the terminal
+and run:

 ```
-sudo passwd tx160085
+sudo passwd USERNAME
 ```
-to change your password for this instance.
+to change your password for this instance - replace USERNAME with your
+actual username :)

 You will be prompted to enter a new password: